 \subsubsection{Other scenarios}

 In other scenarios of the underground communication networks, such as soil monitoring, the nodes are typically embedded in the soil medium, such that the communication between them is established directly through the ground.
 In this context, the use of large RISs may not always be feasible due to a high deployment effort.
-On the other hand, the effectiveness of RIS deployment increases with increasing RIS size, since it is proportional to the number of RIS elements\footnote{Here, we can assume that larger number of RIS elements enables a higher spatial diversity \cite{delHougne}.}.
-Hence, it is important to investigate a potential tradeoff between the performance gain and the deployment costs needs with respect to the number of RIS elements and deployment strategies.
+On the other hand, the effectiveness of RIS increases with the number of RIS elements, which typically scales with the RIS size, since it enables a higher spatial diversity \cite{delHougne}.
+Hence, it is important to investigate a potential tradeoff between the performance gain and the deployment costs with respect to the number of RIS elements and deployment strategies.
 In some cases, a large set of small RISs may be preferable compared to a single large RIS, leading to a distributed RIS operation\footnote{This problem occurs in disaster environments as well and will be addressed in Section \ref{sec:disaster}.}.

 In practice, the soil medium is typically heterogeneous due to the variations of its content, e.g. amount of sand and water.
 Hence, the signal propagation may vary as well.
 In many cases, the ground medium is layered, i.e. neighboring areas along a certain direction or a plane show similar content and therefore similar signal propagation characteristics \cite{wait1951magnetic}.
 This property can be exploited for the design of RIS-assisted underground networks, if the signal is focused in the most suitable layer for the communication.
 However, since the distribution of the soil layers and their individual properties are unknown in general, this task is very challenging and should be tackled via adaptive beamforming.